Testing Your Emails

 Once you’ve created your first email you’ll want to be sure to test before setting your campaign to active.
 To do this, it will depend on the type of campaign you’re sending.

-With triggered campaigns, we recommend a 2-prong testing approach.
-First, you'll want to send yourselves test messages from the specific emails by entering your email addresses separated by commas in the field before "Send test" and then pressing the button.
-A "Test sent!" message will be displayed if the test is sent correctly.
-You can also choose whether or not to add "[TEST]" to the subject line:
+For both campaigns and broadcasts, you’ll want to send yourselves test messages from the specific emails by entering your email addresses separated by commas in the field before “Send test” and then pressing the button.
+A “Test sent!” message will be displayed if the test is sent correctly.
+You can also choose whether or not to add “[TEST]” to the subject line:

 For event triggered campaigns, you will only be able to test with users who already performed the event.
 If they haven’t you’ll see an error that “event” or “event.DATA_NAME” is missing in the “Preview” tab.